What is Azure Resource Graph?

 Permissions in Azure Resource Graph

-To use Resource Graph, you must have appropriate rights in Role-based access
+To use Resource Graph, you must have appropriate rights in Azure role-based access

-control (RBAC) with at least read access to the
+control (Azure RBAC) with at least read access to the

 resources you want to query.
 Without at least